stanford-ssi/balloons-VALBAL/README.md

 7. Integration of uBlox M8Q GPS.
 8. RockBlock data downlink.
 9. Flight termination optionally based on altitude and GPS setpoints.
+10. 1Hz LED in compliance with FAA.

 #### Useful Flight Features
 1. MicroSD logging of errors and notable events to log.txt.
 2. Ascent rate calculations from filtered and error checked data.
-3. Current readings.
+3. Balloon neck temperature readings.
-4. Debug mode disabled at altitude.
+4. Subsystem current readings.
+5. Subsystem shutdown if failure to restart.
+6. Low power mode for ARM Cortex M4.
-5. GPS successful set to flight mode.
+7. GPS successful set to flight mode.
-6. Compression of data frame into bitstream for comms.
+8. Compression of data frame into bitstream for comms.
-7. RockBlock command parsing for satcomms uplink.
+9. RockBlock command parsing for satcomms uplink.
+10. Manual control of flight Parameters.
+11. Debug mode disabled at altitude.